-It’s important to note that someone exhibiting one or two of the above symptoms doesn’t automatically mean they have a mental illness.
+It’s important to note that exhibiting one or two of the above symptoms doesn’t automatically mean having a mental illness.
 However, when the symptoms are ongoing or worsen, it does warrant further psychological evaluation.
 Family members who are depressed or mention that they would be better off dead need immediate intervention.

 Starting the Conversation

 Even though mental health issues can develop at any age, it’s not uncommon for various conditions to present themselves during college.
 The transition from high school to college can be stressful, so it’s not unusual for college students to experience anxiety and depression.
 However, during these formative years, more serious mental health issues, like bipolar disorder or schizophrenia, present as well.
 As a parent or sibling, it might be during this time that you want to approach the topic but aren’t sure how to go about it.
 Along with the emergency help through the college itself, there are also resources available on and off-campus, including a guide for supporting mental health in college students.
 You can use these resources to start the conversation and address your concerns.
 Use statements that exemplify how worried you’re about them.